Tuesday, December 10, 2024

 This is easily avoidable if you are someone who documents everything and is organised.
 By keeping all your documents safe, you won’t have a problem with your claim in terms of documentation.
 It is essential that you document all of your transactions and everything else you feel will be important at some time.

-It is much easier in 2024 as everything is digital meaning that everything can be saved onto your computer, just make sure you have a secure password.
+It is much easier as everything is digital meaning that everything can be saved onto your computer, just make sure you have a secure password.
 Follow this step and you will reduce the risk of your trade credit insurance being reduced or rejected.

 Agree on Credit Limits in Advance